 I will firmly adhere to these cut-offs.
-I do not fit to a "curve" or "bump up" grades.
 Extra credit is the only way to increase your point total if you are close to a cut-off.
 I will not negotiate grades with you, but I will do everything I can to help you put in the necessary work to achieve the grade you desire.